1. Summary of Multics

 1.2.3.
 High-level language implementation

 Multics was written in the PL/I language, which was, in 1965, a new proposal by IBM.
+(Doug McIlroy of BTL participated in the design of the language.)
 Only a small part of the operating system was implemented in assembly language.
 Writing an OS in a high-level language was a radical idea at the time.

 1.2.4.
 Shared memory symmetric multiprocessor

 The Multics hardware architecture supports multiple CPUs sharing the same physical memory.
 All processors are equivalent.

 1.2.5.
 Multi-language support